 For most parents, it is a given that they do not want to leave their child alone in the hospital in any circumstances.
 For this reason, one parent or grandparent often stays overnight in the hospital as well.
 Fortunately, that is usually no problem in Austria’s hospitals.
 Most public hospitals allow accompanying persons to stay overnight with a child below the age of 18.

-But whilst accompanying an infant is free, there are fees for accommodation and board for the accompanying person after the infant age.
+But whilst accompanying an infant is still free of charge, there are fees for accommodation and board for the accompanying person after the infant age.
 The costs vary from hospital to hospital and from state to state.
 The daily rates are usually graduated according to the age of the child.
-Find out in advance from your hospital of choice about any costs or think about taking out a so-called companion cost insurance.
+Find out in advance from your hospital of choice about any costs or consider taking out a so-called companion cost insurance policy.

-As a parent you will of course be excited and worried.
+Of course, as a parent you will be excited and worried.
 However, you can be reassured by the decades of experience of the clinicians and technicians.
-Bu contrast to a tonsillectomy, the intervention is carried out in a relatively harmless area of the skull and has become a routine procedure in ENT surgery.
+In constrast to a tonsillectomy, the intervention is carried out in a relatively harmless area of the skull and has become a routine procedure in ENT surgery.

-Generally, the operation is carried out with minimal invasion (small incision directly behind the ear), lasts between one and two hours and requires a hospital stay of only a few days, even if the operation is on both sides simultaneously, which is now usual.
+Generally, the operation is carried out with minimal invasion (small incision directly behind the ear), lasts between one and two hours and requires a hospital stay of only a few days, even with simultaneous treatment of both ears, which is common today.

-In the implantation, a reception coil is attached to the skull behind the ear and an electrode is fed into the cochlea through a small opening called the oval window.
+During implantation, a reception coil is attached to the skull behind the ear and an electrode arrey is inserted into the cochlea through a small opening called the round window.

 An intra-operative test by the technician in attendance identifies whether your child responds positively to the first stimulation of the implant.

 After the operation

 The medical staff in the recovery room look after your child immediately after the operation.
 To be on the safe side, you should inform them that your child cannot hear at this point, and that makes it easier for the staff and the little patient to interact.